lvis/wptheme/README.md

-# wptheme
+# wpTheme
-Skeleton for Wordpress Theme
+Wordpress: Skeleton for Theme